toukubo/new_os/Roles/OS/Scheduler/Calendar Synchronization Manual.md

 ### How to:

+1. open all the projects one by one.
+2. see the Todo lists,
+3. open the events and calendar to ( recommeding two windows to be opened to compare )
+4. compare the calendar events, and Todo list, and if there is one which is exists in only one of them ( milestones or todolist ) then make the other. ( if milestone exists but Todo list is not existing then make one Todo list with the same name as the milestone, and vice versa. )

+exceptions list:
+- for those Todo list has tag: #Pages #Tickets, no make milestones.
+- for those tasks named INBOX, no need to make milestones.

+## How to creaate a event.
 1. Go to project Calendar
 2. Click on any project from the Projects list
 3. Add a "New event"